LobbyDob/Mastodon_Booru_Bot_NodeJS/README.md

 # Mastodon_Booru_Bot_NodeJS
 A bot that uploads pictures onto Mastodon.
 Images are fetched from Danbooru.donmai.us upon startup and after every hour.

+# Prequisites
+-NodeJS

+-A Mastodon instance account for your bot

+-Preferably some of kind of code editor like vscode

 # Account Setup
 After creating an account for your bot on your selected instance, go to Settings->Profile and tick the box annotated "This is a bot account"